Excel Z Test Function

 Since it meets our criteria, we cannot reject the null hypothesisNull HypothesisNull hypothesis presumes that the sampled data and the population data have no difference or in simple words, it presumes that the claim made by the person on the data or population is the absolute truth and is always right.
 So, even if a sample is taken from the population, the result received from the study of the sample will come the same as the assumption..
 So, the means of the two students do not differ significantly.

 Things to Remember

-This has been a guide to Z Test in Excel.
-Here we will learn how to perform Z test in excel using its formula along with examples and with a downloadable excel template.
-You may learn more about excel from the following articles –
+This article has been a guide to Z.Test in Excel.
+Here, we will learn how to perform the Z.TEST in Excel using its formula, examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –

 - T-TestT-TestA T-test is a method to identify whether the means of two groups differ from one another significantly.
 It is an inferential statistics approach that facilitates the hypothesis testing.

 - Z Test vs. T-TestZ Test Vs. T-TestThe Z Test is a statistical hypothesis that is used to determine whether the calculated means of two samples differ when the standard deviation is available and the sample size is large.
 The T test, on the other hand, is used to determine how the averages of different data sets differ from one another when the standard deviation or variance is unknown.

 - Chi-Square Test in ExcelChi-Square Test In ExcelIn Excel, the Chi-Square test is the most commonly used non-parametric test for comparing two or more variables for randomly selected data.
 It is a test that is used to determine the relationship between two or more variables.

 - T-TEST in ExcelT-TEST In ExcelA T-test in excel helps compare the means (average) of two samples and make inferences for the entire populations.